RonanMarrinan/Latin102Portfolio/Quiz3.md

 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

 1. The Hydra killed passers by *with a great blowing* of his poisonous breath.
-- afflatu magno.
+- magno afflatu.
 2. The Hydra killed passers by *with a greater blowing* of his poisonous breath.
--
+- maoire afflatu.
 3. The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
--
+- maximo afflatu.
 4. The victims died *in *great torment.*
--  cruciatu magno.
+-  magnum cruciatum.
 5. The victims died *in greater torment.*
--
+- maiorem cruciatum.
 6. The victims died *in the greatest torment.*
--
+- maximum cruciatum.
 7. Hercules cleaned *a great part of the stables.*
 - Magnum partem catabuli.
 8. Hercules cleaned *a greater part of the stables.*
--
+- Maiorem partem catabuli.
 9. Hercules cleaned *the greatest part of the stables.*
+- Maximam partem catabuli.